wardriving brain dump.

 Just a bit of a ‘for interest’ photo.
 No hot spots.
 The board draws just over 1.3 Amps at 5vDC, its about 7 Watts, nothing hot, just everything slightly warm.

-The 4 magenets on the bottom of the box means that tbg can move the wifydra around from AT longboard to car and other places under 82Mph windspeed.
+The 4 magnets on the bottom of the box means that tbg can move the wifydra around from AT electric longboard to car and other places under 82Mph windspeed.

 Program the correct dom.ino into the feather board.
 As of Dec 3rd 3 2024, the correct dom is at the bottom of the github issue linked above.
 DO NOT use the dom in the main zip file!